comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/custom_metric.md

 # Custom Metric

-Comet Opik allows you to define your own metrics.
+Opik allows you to define your own metrics.
 This is useful if you have a specific metric that is not already implemented.

 ## Defining a custom metric